12 Things U.S. Presidents Have to Pay for on Their Own

 Designer clothing

-If the president or first lady wants to wear designer clothing, it’s something they need to pay for themselves, Katie Vigilante, senior lecturer in political science at Oxford College of Emory University, tells Reader’s Digest.
-There is a loophole, though: designers can gift presidents and first ladies outfits, but they have to be donated after one wear and that includes many of these inaugural gowns worn by first ladies.
+If the president or first lady wants to wear designer clothing, it’s something they need to pay for themselves, Vigilante tells Reader’s Digest.
+There is a loophole, though: designers can gift presidents and first ladies outfits, but they have to be donated after one wear.
+This includes many of the inaugural gowns worn by first ladies.

 Dry cleaning